tedee-com/tedee-api-doc/docs/source/enums/unlock-mode.rst

     Everybody that has access to lock can use this enum value.

 .. note::
-    Without pull spring value (number 3) allows to unlock the lock without pulling the spring when auto pull is enabled.
+    Without pull spring value (number 3) allows to unlock the lock without pulling the spring.